-The following tables summarize the potential effect on earnings over the next 24 months and the potential effect on market values of balance sheet assets and liabilities at December 31, 2018 and 2017, based upon a sensitivity analysis performed by management assuming a hypothetical increase or decrease in market interest rates of 100 basis points and a hypothetical increase in market interest rates of 300 basis points while funding spreads remain constant.
+The following tables summarize the potential effect on earnings over the next 24 months and the potential effect on market values of balance sheet assets and liabilities at December 31, 2019 and 2018, based upon a sensitivity analysis performed by management assuming a hypothetical increase or decrease in market interest rates of 100 basis points and a hypothetical increase in market interest rates of 300 basis points while funding spreads remain constant.
 The EVE sensitivity is applied only to financial assets and liabilities, including hedging instruments, that existed at the balance sheet date, and does not take into account new assets, liabilities, commitments or hedging instruments that may arise in the future.

-With increases in the level of interest rates, it became possible in the first quarter of 2017 to measure meaningfully the impact of a downward rate shock of 100 basis points.
-At today's levels of interest rates, a 300 basis point downward rate shock does not provide a meaningful indication of interest rate sensitivity.
-These results indicate a market risk profile that has changed slightly from the prior year's results, but that indicates a relatively low level of interest rate sensitivity.
+At today's levels of interest rates, a 300 basis point downward rate shock does not provide a meaningful indication of interest rate sensitivity, so results for that scenario have not been presented.
+The results below indicate a market risk profile that has changed slightly from the prior year's results, with the EAR results exhibiting very low levels of variability with rate shocks.
+Economic Value of Equity sensitivity has increased somewhat with the recent seasonal increase in fixed-rate loans, but continues to exhibit a relatively low level of interest rate sensitivity.
+It is important to note that the EVE measure is very sensitive to relatively low levels of interest rate sensitivity.

-December 31, 2018 +300 Basis Points +100 Basis Points -100 Basis Points +300 Basis Points +100 Basis Points -100 Basis Points EAR - Shock +6.8 % +2.2 % -2.2 % +8.8 % +2.9 % -2.8 % EAR - Ramp +7.1 % +2.1 % -2.1 % +6.9 % +2.2 % -1.8 % EVE +1.6 % +0.5 % -0.4 % +2.8 % +0.8 % -0.8 %
+December 31, 2019 2018 +300 Basis Points +100 Basis Points -100 Basis Points +300 Basis Points +100 Basis Points -100 Basis Points EAR - Shock +4.4 % +1.4 % -1.4 % +6.8 % +2.2 % -2.2 % EAR - Ramp +3.8 % +1.1 % -0.9 % +7.1 % +2.1 % -2.1 % EVE -5.0 % -1.9 % +2.0 % +1.6 % +0.5 % -0.4 % challenges in achieving our interest rate risk objectives.
+In addition to these considerations, we can have a mismatch in the index (including the frequency of reset) of floating-rate debt versus floating-rate assets.